LHNRCN/PURE-NeuroTwin/README.md

+This repository contains the isolated Proof of Concept (PoC) for the NeuroTwin research framework.
+It models an adaptive virtual reality learning application using multimodal learner-state estimation to intelligently tailor educational interventions.

 # Used repositories:

 https://github.com/danijar/dreamerv3

 https://github.com/facebookresearch/jepa

-This repository contains the isolated Proof of Concept (PoC) for the NeuroTwin research framework.
-It models an adaptive virtual reality learning application using multimodal learner-state estimation to intelligently tailor educational interventions.

 ## Overview
 This pipeline bridges two state-of-the-art AI paradigms to simulate an intelligent XR tutor:
 *   **V-JEPA (Vision Joint-Embedding Predictive Architecture):** Extracts spatial-temporal behavioral embeddings directly from raw XR interaction videos.
 *   **DreamerV3 (World Model RL):** Simulates the decision-making engine that observes the extracted learner state and selects optimal interventions.
-# Command Line:
+# Command Line (To run locally):

 ```